 In general, it has been found that the native H.264 system provides higher video quality, although the integration between that system and the rest of a video pipeline is complex.
 The transparent gateway was simple to install and integrate, but was less robust to failure.

-The native transmission system running over LTP with a 25 frame buffer (one second at PAL rates), with an 8mbps encoding bitrate (chosen to match the ISS on-board encoding parameters) has been found to be resistant to extremely high Bit Error Rates (>1%) without visual degradation when running without artificially-induced end-to-end delays.
+The native transmission system running over LTP with a 25 frame buffer (one second at PAL rates), with an 8mbps encoding bitrate (chosen to match the ISS on-board encoding parameters) has been found to be resistant to extremely high Bit Error Rates without visual degradation, provided that the system runs without the addition of delays.
 If the One Way Light Time (OWLT) delay is short enough, it is possible for any LTP retransmissions to occur before the next frame is due to be displayed.
 If the delay is longer than one second, then there may be some visual impact, but it will appear as dropped frames and eventually wind up in the archive.
 The time to archive can be shortened by using Bundle Streaming Service, though DLR has opted to not implement it.
+Higher error rates will cause the abortion of LTP sessions, resulting in significant losses of video with the visual impact increasing accordingly.
+Tuning of the I-frame interval may minimize the duration of this video loss.

 The transparent gateway running over LTP with a 2 second buffer have been shown to handle 8 mbps H.264 transport streams and allow for some packet loss with no visual degradation.
 Running with a smaller buffer demands a “perfect” connection, where even a small packet loss may cause a momentary disruption of audio or video.